openshift/origin/examples/sample-app/README.md

         $ sudo ./cleanup.sh

 This will stop the `openshift` process, remove the etcd storage, and kill all Docker containers running on your host system.
-The cleanup script needs root privileges to be able to remove all the directories OpenShift created.  (**Use with caution!**   Docker containers unrelated to OpenShift will also be killed by this script)
+The cleanup script needs root privileges to be able to remove all the directories OpenShift created.  (**Use with caution!**   Any Docker prefixed with "k8s_" will be killed by this script)